armstrong/armstrong.apps.images/README.rst

 Credits
 -------
-The image file, medellin.jpg, is courtesy of Peter Gullekson.
+The image file, smiley.jpg, was created by Dave McLain as a work for hire, its copyright is held by the Texas Tribune and is licensed under the Creative Commons Attribution license.